 Origins of Replication: Distributed Checkouts

 Replication doesn't start at one end and proceed linearly to the other.
-If it did, copying a single human chromosome would take weeks.
-Instead, replication initiates at hundreds to thousands of specific sites called origins of replication, distributed throughout the genome.
+If it did, copying a single human would take weeks.
+Instead, replication initiates at hundreds to thousands of specific sites called origins of replication, distributed throughout the .

-Origins in eukaryotes are recognized by a protein complex called the Origin Recognition Complex (ORC), which recruits additional factors to load the helicase — the enzyme that unwinds DNA.
-This loading happens during G1 phase (before DNA synthesis begins).
-The actual firing of origins (when synthesis starts) is controlled by cell cycle kinases that ensure origins don't fire twice in the same cell cycle.
+Origins in eukaryotes are recognized by a complex called the Origin Recognition Complex (ORC), which recruits additional factors to load the helicase — the that unwinds .
+This loading happens during G1 phase (before synthesis begins).
+The actual firing of origins (when synthesis starts) is controlled by cycle kinases that ensure origins don't fire twice in the same cycle.

 The Replication Fork: An Assembly Line